 The enormous evolutionary success of social insects is mainly based on collective brood care and division of labor.
 Efficient communication systems, excellent orientation capabilities, and a high level of behavioral plasticity are important prerequisites supporting these features.
 Our research focuses on the underlying sensory and neuronal mechanisms aiming at a comprehensive understanding of social organization – from the level of molecular and cellular processes in the brain, to the control of individual behavior, and the evolution of neuronal mechanisms underlying social interactions.
-Social Hymenoptera (ants, bees, wasps) are our main experimental models for this integrative approach.
-By combining quantitative neuroanatomical methods, neurophysiology and molecular tools with behavioral analyses, we investigate neuronal mechanisms of chemical communication, olfactory coding, visual navigation and behavioral plasticity underlying division of labor, polyethism, learning and long-term memory.
+Social Hymenoptera (ants and bees) are our main experimental models for this integrative approach.
+By combining quantitative neuroanatomical methods, neurophysiology and molecular tools with behavioral analyses, we investigate neuronal mechanisms of chemical communication, olfactory coding, multimodal navigation and behavioral plasticity underlying division of labor, polyethism, learning and long-term memory.
 The following projects represent project areas – individual projects and methods are listed under the personal profiles of individual researchers.

 - Mechanisms and evolution of olfactory processing and chemical communication

 - Environmental and social influences on brain and behavior

 - Neuronal basis of visual navigation and plasticity